Michaelpalacce/go-btva/README.md

 ## Overview

-BTVA is a tool that enabling an easier development for automation on VCF.
-However, it comes with a few dependencies that need to be matched.
-The goal of this tool is to bridge the gap between developing on top of VCF directly and using BTVA.
+[Build Tools For VMware Aria](https://github.com/vmware/build-tools-for-vmware-aria) is a tool that enabling easier development for automation on VCF.
+BTVA comes with pre-requisites and even third party systems in order for everything to work correctly.

+This tool aims to ease the initial setup.

 ## Responsibilities